DoD-Platform-One/bigbang/docs/understanding-bigbang/concepts/encryption.md

 If Big Bang is deployed within AWS, KMS key access can be handled via IAM roles and permissions on the cluster resources themselves.
 However, if the deployment is in a different environment from the KMS keys, AWS credentials may need to be provided via a secret as follows.

 Configure the flux-system `kustomize-controller` component with AWS credential environment variables using `kustomize`.
 Specific instructions for doing this may vary by deployment and environment but [an example](https://repo1.dso.mil/big-bang/customers/template/-/tree/main) is covered in the bigbang template repo.
 Broadly speaking, adding environment variables to the `kustomize-controller` component can be accomplished by adding a patch to the `flux/kustomization.yaml` for the target deployment or environment.
-An example of such a `kustomization.yaml` is shown below:
+An example of such a `kustomization.yaml` is shown in the following:

 ```yaml
 bases: